Places You'd Never Expect that are Covered in Germs

-Soaps and cleaners always claim to have the perfect recipe for getting rid of germs.
-However, these little invaders have found a home in every corner of our planet from the beginning of creation.
+Soaps and cleaning products always claim to have the perfect recipe for getting rid of germs.
+However, these little invaders have found a home in every corner of our planet from the beginning of time.
+As a result, you should be aware of the places that are covered in germs so can you better clean them and protect yourself.

-As small as they are, certain germs have the ability to attack our body and cause serious damage via illness.
-This group is what we call biological pathogens.
-The worst thing is that these microscopic organisms can live in little corners that you’d never expect.
+As small as they are, certain germs have the ability to attack our body and cause serious damage and illness.
+These organisms are what we call biological pathogens.
+The worst thing is that they are microscopic and can, therefore, live in little corners that you’d never expect.

 Sponges are full of soap, so we think it’s all clean and spotless in there.
 However, a moist sponge is an ideal environment for the growth of microorganisms that are harmful to your health.